 - In a food processor or blender, first finely mince the garlic and scallions.
 Add the hoisin, ketchup, vinegar, soy sauce, mirin or dry sherry, and honey and process until well blended.

 - Pour the sauce into a plastic container with a lid, large enough to hold the ribs, or it’s quite handy to marinate the ribs in a large heavy duty-zipper top bag.
 Add the ribs to the marinade and turn so they are well-coated.
 Marinate the ribs for at least 4 hours, and up to a day in the fridge (or not; see Note again).

-4. To bake the ribs and finish them on the grill, preheat the oven to 300°F. (See above for directions on how to bake these ribs completely in the oven, or how to make these ribs completely on the grill.)
-Place the ribs meaty side up, in two rimmed baking sheets that have been lined with aluminum foil, such as Reynold’s Wrap (you do not want to skip this step).
+- To bake the ribs and finish them on the grill, preheat the oven to 300°F. (See above for directions on how to bake these ribs completely in the oven, or how to make these ribs completely on the grill.)
+Place the ribs meaty side up, in two rimmed baking sheets that have been lined with aluminum foil, (you do not want to skip this step).
 Bake the ribs for 1 hour.
 Shortly before the hour is up, preheat the grill to medium (see Note), or simply raise the heat to 400°F at the end of the hour, and let them go for another 30 minutes, giving them a good baste or two towards the end, and watching carefully to see that they don’t burn..

 - Arrange the ribs on the grill, meatier side down to start, and grill for about 20 minutes, turning the ribs frequently so they won’t burn, and basting them with any marinade that remains in the pan as you go.
 Don’t wander away.
 Remove the ribs from the grill and let them sit for about 5 or 10 minutes before slicing them.
 Serve hot or warm.